- Modern Fitness Report

 Regular physical activity improves insulin sensitivity, reducing the amount of insulin needed to manage glucose levels.
 Both aerobic exercises and resistance training are beneficial.

-Our team is working hard on this newsletter.
+FROM RYAN’S DESKOur team is working hard on this newsletter.
 A little too hard, actually.
 I told them to take a damn break and remember to lift because we can’t have a bunch of pencil pushers in here.
+Hope you enjoy the daily read.
+We’ll keep it fun and informative, and you’ll always know sexy people are behind the pen.
+Keep being a reader and a bad mf’r - catch ya tmrw! #ModernFitness |

 How To Lower Your Cholesterol Intake